CharlesCossette/charlescossette-website/content/authors/admin/_index.md

 I am a Ph.D.
 Candidate at McGill University, working with the [DECAR Systems Group](https://www.decar.ca/) under the supervision of Prof. James R. Forbes.

-My main research interests are in Robotics and Autonomous Systems, where I specialize in planning, estimation, and control algorithms for aerial swarms.
-We are also specifically researching how to best use [ultra-wideband radio](https://www.decawave.com/technology1/) to enable collaboration between robots.
+My main research interests are in Robotics and Autonomous Systems, where I specialize in planning, estimation, and control algorithms for multi-robot teams.
+We are  specifically researching how to best use [ultra-wideband radio](https://www.decawave.com/technology1/) to enable collaboration between robots.

 [//]: # ({{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.)